 What not to Bring

 - Books.
 I love books, but they’re heavy and take up space.
 An e-reader or tablet loaded with books is a great alternative to packing physical books.
-There are also bookstores and libraries in Ireland if you want to get books here.

 - Over the counter prescriptions.
 I brought some ibuprofen and decongestants for colds, but there are plenty of pharmacies in Ireland.
 Don’t feel obligated to stock up before you leave.